Generation of data for pesticide applications in horticulture crops 2018 (ST17000)

 The generation of pesticide residue, efficacy and crop safety data is required to support label registration and minor use permit applications made to the Australian Pesticides and Veterinary Medicines Authority (APVMA) which, when approved, provide access to safe and effective chemicals for the management of pests, weeds and diseases.

-For the passionfruit industry, the grant investment will support a Dow label registration application for Transform (sulfoxaflor) for the control of fruit-spotting and banana-spotting bugs.
+For the passionfruit industry, the grant investment supported a Dow label registration application for Transform (sulfoxaflor) for the control of fruit-spotting and banana-spotting bugs.

-This project is a strategic levy investment in the Hort Innovation Passionfruit Fund
+This project was a strategic levy investment in the Hort Innovation Passionfruit Fund